 - A.I.
 Is a Crapshoot: The reason why he was deactivated by Star Command.
 He was violent and crazy from the start.

-- Big Brother Bully: To XR, both figuratively and literally.
+- Big Brother Bully: As Flawed Prototype to XR, he is this both figuratively and literally.

 - Cardboard Prison: Lampshaded when one of the buttons on his arm is labelled "Break Out of Prison."XR: No wonder he keeps escaping.